 Most Americans automatically become entitled to Medicare when they turn 65.
 In fact, if you're already receiving Social Security benefits at least four months before reaching age 65, you won't even have to apply - you'll be automatically enrolled in original Medicare.
-However, you will have to decide whether you need only Part A coverage (which is premium free for most retirees) or if you also want to purchase Part B coverage.
-Part A, commonly referred to as the hospital insurance portion of Medicare, can help pay for your home health care, hospice care, and inpatient hospital care.
+However, you will have to decide whether you need only Part A (hospital insurance) coverage or if you also want to purchase Part B (medical insurance) coverage.
+Along with hospital care, Part A can help pay for hospice care and some home health care.
 Part B helps cover other medical care such as physician care, laboratory tests, and physical therapy.
-You may also choose to enroll in a managed care plan or private fee-for-service plan under Medicare Part C (Medicare Advantage) if you want to pay fewer out-of-pocket health-care costs.
-If you don't already have adequate prescription drug coverage, you should also consider joining a Medicare prescription drug plan offered in your area by a private company or insurer that has been approved by Medicare.
+Alternatively, you may choose to enroll in a managed care plan or private fee-for-service plan under Medicare Part C (Medicare Advantage), which may have lower out-of-pocket costs and provide extra coverage.
+Many Medicare Advantage plans include prescription drug coverage, but Original Medicare does not.
+You can enroll in a Medicare Part D presecription drug plan offered in your area by a private company or insurer that has been approved by Medicare.

-Unfortunately, Medicare won't cover all of your health-care expenses.
-For some types of care, you'll have to satisfy a deductible and make co-payments.
-That's why many retirees purchase a Medigap policy if they have original Medicare.
+Unfortunately, Medicare won't cover all of your out-of-pocket costs.
+That's why you may want to purchase a supplemental Medigap policy from a private insurer if you have Original Medicare.